David Garrick Between Tragedy and Comedy

 David Garrick Between Tragedy and Comedy is a 1761 painting by the English painter Joshua Reynolds, depicting the actor and playwright David Garrick caught between the Muses of Tragedy and Comedy.
-It is regarded as one of Reynolds's most studied and well-known paintings, and is now in the collection of Waddesdon Manor, Buckinghamshire.
+It is regarded as one of Reynolds's most studied and well-known paintings, and is on display at Waddesdon Manor, Buckinghamshire.

 Description

 Reynolds has drawn a large picture of three figures to the knees, the thought taken by Garrick from the judgment of Hercules.
 It represents Garrick between Tragedy and Comedy.
 The former exhorts him to follow her exalted vocation, but Comedy drags him away, and he seems to yield willingly, though endeavouring to excuse himself, and pleading that he is forced.
 Tragedy is a good antique figure, but wants more dignity in the expression of her face.
 Comedy is a beautiful and winning girl–but Garrick's face is distorted, and burlesque.
 Lord Halifax has given him £300 for it!